JavaMuller/hive-test-harness/README.md

 Run on a remote cluster by setting the active profile (eg `-Dspring.profiles.active=remote`) and updating `src/main/resources/application-remote.properties`

-Once the jar has been deployed to the remote cluster, you can execute the following...
+Once the jar has been deployed to the remote cluster, you can execute the following:

 ```
 java -jar -Dspring.profiles.active=remote hive-test-harness-0.0.1-SNAPSHOT.jar -b --data.path "/foo/bar" -q --test.name "super important test" -i 50